 Organizations perform their best when their people are in a growth state.
-A dynamic company attracts and retains professionals committed to developing their own careers in a way that can be born out in their work.
+A dynamic company attracts and retains professionals committed to developing their own careers in a way that can be born out of their work.

 All too often, even the best hires can put their professional development on the backburner under the stress of the day-to-day.
 If continuous learning isn’t a priority, meeting continuing education deadlines and requirements can start to feel like playing whack-a-mole — an exercise in cramming the easiest to obtain knowledge into an employee’s head at the very last minute.